michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/schedule-menu-packing/sample-menu.md

 **LUNCH&nbsp;**

-Lunches are picnic style at the worksites.
+Lunches are picnic style at the work sites.
 There will be: A variety of lunchmeat sandwiches, chips, a fruit or vegetable and a treat like a granola bar or cookie.
 Peanut butter and jelly will be available each day.&nbsp;

 Beverages on the work site:&nbsp;

 * Each day, participants will receive a bottle of water and 1 Propel packet to flavor it&nbsp;
-* Each crew will bring a full 5-gallon water container with them to the worksite
+* Each crew will bring a full 5-gallon water container with them to the work site
-* Each participant should bring a reusable water bottle to use on the worksites&nbsp;
+* Each participant should bring a reusable water bottle to use on the work sites&nbsp;

 **DINNER&nbsp;**

-* Sunday: Hamburgers, hotdogs, baked beans, fries and ice cream bars OR a Cosponsor provided meal&nbsp;
+* Sunday: Hamburgers, hotdogs, baked beans, fries and ice cream bars OR a cosponsor provided meal&nbsp;
 * Monday: Chicken breast with gravy or BBQ sauce, mashed potatoes, side vegetable, rolls and strawberry shortcake&nbsp;
 * Tuesday: Taco bar with flour tortillas, taco shells, ground beef, tortilla chips, black beans, rice, lettuce, tomato, cheese, onion, and pudding&nbsp;
 * Wednesday: DINNER ON YOUR OWN&nbsp;